-Public utility foundations and corporate foundations must appoint an auditor, plus a substitute.
+Public-utility foundations and corporate foundations must appoint an auditor, plus a substitute.
 The same rule applies to endowment funds when their annual income exceeds €10,000.

-Foundations are also subject to audits made by the Cour des Comptes, which is the Auditors court having jurisdiction to audit the account of public entities and of entities engaging in public fundraising.
+Foundations are also subject to audits made by the Auditors Court (Cour des Comptes), which has jurisdiction to audit the account of public entities and of entities engaging in public fundraising.